 Character of Hamlet Essay

-Throughout the play Shakespeare presents Hamlet as a weak man who is bitter towards the women in his life.
+Throughout the play Shakespeare presents the characterization of Hamlet as a weak man who is bitter towards the women in his life.
 This is mainly due to his mother, Gertrude betraying Hamlets father soon after his death.
 Hamlet is disgusted in his mother's behaviour and as they were living in a patriarchal society this sort of behaviour was deemed unacceptable.
 Hamlet's frustration is not only directed towards the women around him but women kind as a whole.